hope205/breast_feedGPT/README.md

 breast_feedGPT is a chatbot application developed to provide answers to questions commonly asked by nursing mothers regarding breastfeeding and other related topics.
 The project includes both the chatbot model and a web interface for easy interaction.
-I made use of artilces about breastfeeding from Babymigo's site and a few other blogs that has worthy contents to form my knowldege base for the chatbot

-To interact with the chatbot, check out this link - https://hope205-breast-feedgpt-app-s2f3zf.streamlit.app/
+I made use of artilces about breastfeeding from Babymigo's site and a few other blogs that has worthy contents to form my knowldege base for the chatbot To see the chatbot in action, check out this demo -https://youtu.be/gr9Ztli4RZk

 ## Features
 - Utilizes the Langachain and chatgpt APIs to power the chatbot functionality.